awindest/how-long-is-a-click/README.md

 # How long is a click?

 First, I did not write this code.
 It was kindly provided by [Puru Vijay](https://github.com/puruvj/how-long-is-a-click).
 I downloaded Puru's project and dissected this work to understand [drizzle](https://orm.drizzle.team/) and [turso](https://turso.tech/) plus it is a cool project.
 As Puru is on the Svelte development team I thought that I would also learn how to better concoct a svelte app.

 This was all an experimental learning experience and I sorta geek out on milliseconds as my work for the US Navy way back when involved real-time responses of our software so I love measuring time.
-I also jumped into the Typescript pool finally but may get out soon 8) (a typical attitude befitting a noob)
+I also jumped into the Typescript pool finally but may get out soon 8) (a typical attitude befitting a noob).

 Click [here](https://how-long-is-a-click-green.vercel.app/) for the demonstration.

 # Learning about drizzle and turso

 ## Drizzle